 Best Bank Account Bonus: Chase Business Complete Checking

 Chase Business Complete Checking has the best new account bonus opportunity of any freelancer-friendly institution.
-Simply open a new account online or in person with no minimum deposit required to earn a $300 bonus.
+Simply open a new account online or in person with no minimum deposit required to earn up to a $300 bonus.

 - Avoid the $15 monthly maintenance fee by maintaining a qualifying minimum daily balance or making qualifying purchases on your Chase Ink Business credit card